アイルランド

 Travel story

-Cities adorned with literature and music, rural areas with rich nature, coastlines lined with sheer cliffs, each place offers different charms.
+Cities colored by literature and music, pastoral lands of abundant nature, coastlines lined with sheer cliffs — each place offers a different charm.

-Traveling by a combination of trains, ferries, and private vehicles is comfortable.
-This is a round trip route to experience the essence of Ireland, packed with history, culture, and breathtaking views.
+Travel is comfortable by a combination of trains, ferries, and private vehicles.
+This itinerary is a circular route that lets you experience the essence of Ireland, with a well-balanced mix of history, culture, and stunning scenery.

 Signature points

-Incorporating a tour that efficiently visits world-renowned scenic spots such as the Cliffs of Moher and the Giant's Causeway.
-Even hard-to-access places can be comfortably visited by private vehicle or ferry.
+Includes efficiently planned tours to world-famous scenic spots like the Cliffs of Moher and the Giant's Causeway.
+Even hard-to-reach locations can be visited comfortably by private car or ferry.

-A walking experience in a city where Celtic culture and modern life intersect
+A walking experience where Celtic culture meets modern life

-From the Book of Kells at Trinity College to the pubs in Galway resonating with traditional music, and the sophisticated streets of Belfast, enjoy a unique walking experience in Ireland where the past and present coexist.
+From Trinity College, home to the Book of Kells, to pubs in Galway resonating with traditional music and the refined streets of Belfast, enjoy the uniquely Irish streetscapes where past and present coexist.

 Itinerary